QuiqueFrancoM/QuiqueFrancoM/README.md

-- 👋 Hi, I’m @QuiqueFrancoM
+# 👋 Hi, I’m @QuiqueFrancoM
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on whatever
-- 📫 How to reach me enrique.franco1@gmail.com
+- 📫 How to reach me: enrique.franco1@gmail.com

 <!---
 QuiqueFrancoM/QuiqueFrancoM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.